Mainly using Ada, C(99), Forth, Go, Haskell, Racket, and some Rust for general programming.

 Some good alternatives are feh, imv and meh.

-Regarding repetitive tasks, mostly done using custom C code based on farbfeld.
+Regarding repetitive tasks, I am mostly using custom C code based on farbfeld.

-When portability across machones (which I do not have control over) is needed, or while tinkering with new pipelines, ImageMagick (also GraphicsMagick and GMIC.
+When I need more portable code across machines (which I do not have control over), or I am just tinkering with new pipelines, I use mostly ImageMagick (also GraphicsMagick and GMIC.

 imscript is also a good resource to understand image processing algorithms.